Just a few days left to the long-awaited rave festival and you’re getting freaking exciting.

 Once at the rave, the adrenaline runs as faster as never through the body and you feel that your soul has been simply transported to another dimension.

-But what comes next, how do you feel after a rave?
+How do you feel after a rave?

 Besides extremely glad that you attended one of the most awesome events of your life, a feeling of sadness due to its end also acts up.